Disclaimer: I do not own Naruto or Mass Effect.

 It was a quiet time on the Shield of Athame.
 The ship was a cruiser assigned to the protection of the Asari home world of Thessia, a routine job that nearly every ship in the Asari fleet had to do (it was either protecting Thessia or the Citadel.
 The only difference was that the Citadel had a mixture of the fleets).
 The Shield of Athame had been doing the job for the better half of three months and its crew was waiting for the chance to get out into space and do an actual mission.
 Thankfully (at least to them), they weren't the only ones who were doing this.
 There were a good number of ships protecting Thessia, although most people thought it would be suicidal to even try and attack the planet (partly because of the ships).

-She groaned and accepted the inevitable; she was going to have to be awake.
-"I'm on my way."
-She said as she rose from the bed, stretching out the kinks in her body.
+She groaned and accepted the inevitable.
+She was going to have to be awake.
+"I'm on my way," she said as she rose from the bed, stretching out the kinks in her body.
 "But if there isn't a good reason to why I have to be awake right now, someone is going to be getting an ass-whooping."
-She threatened.
+She liked sleeping.
+She wanted to go back to sleeping.

-"Um…acknowledged, captain, bridge out," The intercom went dead, leaving her alone in the room.
+The intercom went dead, leaving her alone in the room.
 She slowly stumbled over to her own personal coffee machine and began making a cup.
 Despite what the rest of the galactic community said about humans, they could all agree that they had a good way of getting you up in the morning.
 She took a sip of the precious brew and swallowed it, allowing it to jumpstart the rest of her body.
+It was her personal blend, having learned it from a Mac who claimed that it would get the caffeine hit her quicker (and considering she had been using it for the past year, she was sure it worked).
 As she came awake, she finished the rest of the cup.
-Placing it down on the table, she quickly put her uniform and then made her way to the bridge.
+Placing it down on the table, she quickly put on her uniform and made her way to the bridge.

-As she walked through the hallways, she came across two crew members gossiping.
-"I heard the Systems Alliance had colonized another planet."
-The one of the left said.
+As she walked through the hallways, her crew bowed their heads in acknowledgement as she passed.
+They were a good crew and she respected them.
+That was important for a ship.
+She came across two crew members gossiping.
+"I heard the Systems Alliance had colonized another planet in the Traverse," the one on the left said.

 "Another one?" asked the one on the right.
+She was learning against the wall with her arms crossed.
+She looked more relaxed than the other.
 "That's the third planet this month!
 How many planets do they need anyway?"

-"The correct word is shinobi."
-Arsmeni said, interrupting their conversation and catching them by surprise.
+"The correct word is shinobi," Arsmeni said, interrupting their conversation and catching them by surprise.
 "And the two of you had better be off-duty if you're gossiping in the hallways like a couple of school children."
+She didn't mind if they did that, but only when they were off-duty.

-"We are, captain!"
-The left crew member assured her.
+"We are, captain!" the left crew member assured her.
 Everyone knew how grouchy the captain was when she was woken unexpectedly from sleep.
-If you pissed her off when she was like that, she was more than likely to take it out on you.
+If someone pissed her off when she was like that, she was more than likely to take it out on her.

 "Good, carry on then."
-She kept on walking, leaving the two alone.
+She walked away, leaving the two alone to back to their gossip.
 As she walked, she reflected on what they were gossiping about.
 Ever since they had come onto the galactic stage, the humans had been colonizing planets like they were about to go extinct.
 That policy kept annoying the hell out of the other races who wanted to colonize a planet, only to find that the humans had already gotten there.
-Personally, she didn't think the humans weren't so bad; they just seemed to be in a big hurry.
+Personally, she didn't think the humans weren't so bad.
+She had met a few (even spent one hell of a night with an Einherjar).
+They just seemed to be in a big hurry all the time.

 She walked onto the bridge, the doors closing behind her.
-"Okay, what's so important that I need to be here?"
-She asked, getting everyone's attention.
+"Okay, what's so important that I need to be here?" she asked, getting everyone's attention.
+They saw the annoyance in her eyes and knew how to respond.

 "There's something on the radar, Captain.
-It's been coming this way steadily for the past hour and doesn't show any signs of slowing down or stopping at all."
-The XO explained.
+It's been coming this way steadily for the past hour and doesn't show any signs of slowing down or stopping at all," her XO explained from her seat.
 She quickly it a few buttons on the console next to her, a hologram appeared overhead, showing what looked to be a white meteor sailing through space.
 The odd thing about it (besides its coloring) was that it was a perfect sphere and looked to be the same size as the cruiser.

-"What exactly is the problem here, Falnya?"
-She asked, calling her XO by her first name.
+There was nothing she saw that required her to be on the bridge.
+"What exactly is the problem here, Falnya?" she asked, calling her XO by her first name.
 "You woke me up because of some white meteor that coming this way?
 If you're worried about it crashing into one of the republics on the planet, just blow it to pieces before it does."
+That's why they were here, to protect Thessia.
+Even from meteors.

 "That's not why I had you come up here, ma'am."

-"Then why am I up here?"
-She asked again, getting grouchier by the second.
+"Then why am I up here?" she asked again, getting grouchier by the second.
+She could hear her bed calling her.

 "We did a scan of the meteor as it came onto the radar, to see if there was anything worth mining from it."
-Arsmeni understood why she had done that, it was standard procedure to scan any unknown object they encountered in space to see if there was anything useful.
+It was standard procedure to scan any unknown object they encountered in space to see if there was anything useful.
 "What we got was an energy reading that was powerful enough to power ten dreadnaughts."

 "That's correct ma'am, but that's not all."